How To Clean Jewelry: Gold, Your Diamond Ring & More

 But whether you wear certain pieces of jewelry daily or treat them as rare heirlooms or special occasion investments that mostly stay safely tucked away in your jewelry box, they have one thing in common: they could all use some cleaning and care to keep them at their sparkling best.
 They are investments after all, and you want to care for them as such.
 Treat them well, and you’ll be able to wear for years to come — or consign them and earn the most when you’re ready to move on to something new.

 But can you safely clean your jewelry at home?
 There are so many questions, from which cleaning solutions to use to how often to clean to knowing how to avoid damage.
 Jewelry is special, some of it irreplaceable, and cleaning it is something you definitely want expert advice on.
 That’s exactly what we’ve put together here.
 We turned to Kara Simone, Associate Fine Jewelry & Watch Valuation Manager at The RealReal for a guide on how to clean your jewelry at home and safely restore pieces to their original shine.
-Read on for tips on cleaning everything from a diamond ring to gold jewelry, plus special strategies for gemstones.
+Watch her explain and read on for tips on cleaning everything from a diamond ring to gold jewelry, plus special strategies for gemstones.

 First Things First: Prepping To Clean Jewelry